ygorcosta/wedeploy.com/ui/src/pages/docs/intro/environment-variables.md

 ###### <span class="icon-16-alert"></span> Attention

-Any environment variable provided using the dashboard overwrites the environment variables in the `container.json` of your source code.
+Any environment variable provided using the Console overwrites the environment variables in the `container.json` of your source code.

 </aside>